Roman Ruins in London: 11 Places to See Roman London

 The Billingsgate Bath House

 There is one main bathhouse that has survived the centuries in London; it’s called the Billingsgate Bath House due to its location.
 While it was closed to the public for a long time, it is now open to the public.
-Unfortunately tours will not be offered during the time of my next visit, but if you want to go instead, be sure to book advance tickets.
+Unfortunately, tours were not offered during my last visit, but if you want to go instead, be sure to book advance tickets.

 The London Mithraeum